 I would never have thought, before these past few years, to write a post about this.
 I always thought that around age 13, everyone started watching the news, staying up to date, etc. I thought that it was the norm to know what was happening in the world.
 Sadly, I’ve seen so much ignorance … Continue reading why reading the news is important

 About The Blog This blog is all about feminism, activism, and politics!
-I don’t get too heavy with the politics, but I talk more about the intersection of politics and human rights.
 You are definitely going to see a lot of posts about feminism, empowerment, voting, current events, ways you can participate, book recommendations, and so many more important topics.
 Overall, this blog is meant to be a safe space where we can ALL learn … Continue reading About